Adamic language

 In the Middle Ages, various Jewish commentators held that Adam spoke Hebrew, a view also addressed in various ways by the late medieval Italian poet Dante Alighieri.
 In the early modern period, some authors continued to discuss the possibility of an Adamic language, some continuing to hold to the idea that it was Hebrew, while others such as John Locke were more skeptical.
+According to Ethiopian and Eritrean traditions, the ancient Semitic language of Geʽez is the language of Adam, the first and original language.
 More recently, a variety of Mormon authors have expressed various opinions about the nature of the Adamic language.

-According to Ethiopian and Eritrean traditions, the ancient Semitic language of Ge'ez is the language of Adam.
-Southern Semitic languages spoken in Ethiopia and Eritrea are older than Northern Semitic languages, such as Hebrew.
-Semitic languages were spoken in Eritrea from approximately 2000 BC.

-Patristic Period
+Patristic period

 Augustine addresses the issue in The City of God.
-While not explicit, the implication of there being but one human language prior to the Tower's collapse is that the language, which was preserved by Heber and his son Peleg, and which is recognized as the language passed down to Abraham and his descendants, is the language that would have been used by Adam.
+While not explicit, the implication of there being but one human language prior to the Tower of Babel's collapse is that the language, which was preserved by Heber and his son Peleg, and which is recognized as the language passed down to Abraham and his descendants, is the language that would have been used by Adam.

 Middle Ages

 Traditional Jewish exegesis such as Midrash says that Adam spoke the Hebrew language because the names he gives Eve – Isha and Chava – only make sense in Hebrew.
-By contrast, Kabbalism assumed an "eternal Torah" which was not identical to the Torah written in Hebrew.
+By contrast, Kabbalah assumed an "eternal Torah" which was not identical to the Torah written in Hebrew.
 Thus, Abraham Abulafia in the 13th century assumed that the language spoken in Paradise had been different from Hebrew, and rejected the claim then-current also among Christian authors, that a child left unexposed to linguistic stimulus would automatically begin to speak in Hebrew.
+Both Muslim and Christian Arabs, such as Sulayman al-Ghazzi, considered Syriac the language spoken by Adam and Eve.

 Umberto Eco (1993) notes that Genesis is ambiguous on whether the language of Adam was preserved by Adam's descendants until the confusion of tongues, or if it began to evolve naturally even before Babel.

-Dante Alighieri addresses the topic in his De vulgari eloquentia (1302-1305).
+Dante Alighieri addresses the topic in his De vulgari eloquentia (1302–1305).
 He argues that the Adamic language is of divine origin and therefore unchangeable.
 He also notes that according to Genesis, the first speech act is due to Eve, addressing the serpent, and not to Adam.

 In his Divine Comedy (c.
 1308–1320), however, Dante changes his view to another that treats the Adamic language as the product of Adam.
 This had the consequence that it could no longer be regarded as immutable, and hence Hebrew could not be regarded as identical with the language of Paradise.
 Dante concludes (Paradiso XXVI) that Hebrew is a derivative of the language of Adam.
-In particular, the chief Hebrew name for God in scholastic tradition, El, must be derived of a different Adamic name for God, which Dante gives as.
+In particular, the chief Hebrew name for God in scholastic tradition, El, must be derived of a different Adamic name for God, which Dante gives as I.